Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 We’ve shown you the three primary methods for resolving delivery issues for items you bought off Amazon and explained how spotting fake sellers is straightforward if you know where to look.
 Make sure you let us know about any of your horror stories in the comments below.

 And remember, if you’re fed up with Amazon, there are plenty of Amazon shopping alternatives available.
-It might even be time to use eBay instead.
+You can opt for eBay instead.
 Check out our Amazon vs. eBay comparison for more information and learn to watch out for eBay scams.